 The first step in the appeals process is reconsideration.
 This involves requesting another review of your application by someone who was not involved in the initial decision.
 During this phase, you can submit additional evidence to support your claim.

-To file for reconsideration, you need to complete and submit Form SSA-561 (Request for Reconsideration) along with any new evidence that may support your case.
+To file for reconsideration, you need to complete and submit SSA Form SSA-561 (Request for Reconsideration) along with any new evidence that may support your case.
 It is crucial to adhere to the 60-day deadline to avoid missing your opportunity for reconsideration.

 Hearing Before an Administrative Law Judge (ALJ)